nhu92/Mixed-DNA-Project/06-PCAandKmeans.md

 While exploring the clustering methods, I might choose the Spectral Clustering from scikit-learn.
 The comparisons of all the clustering criterion is displayed below.
 The input will be the matrices (we need to transformation I will mention it below too) and a cluster number.
 ![Clustering Methods Comparison](https://scikit-learn.org/stable/_images/sphx_glr_plot_cluster_comparison_001.png "Clustering Comparisons")

-As I said, we need a ata transformation before we run the clustering.
+As I said, we need a data transformation before we run the clustering.
 We got a distance matrix but what we need is a similarity matrix.
 The scikit-learn suggests a way of  transformation:
 ```python
 similarity = np.exp(-beta * distance / distance.std())
 ```